hues-platform/energy-hub-model-generator-aimms/NOTES.md

 based on the technology outputs in the technology and case inputs files, identify the relevant carriers

 Technology and case study input files:
-Change output type row to two rows, output type 1 and output type 2 Change heat to power ratio row to ratio of output type 2 to 1.
+X Change output type row to two rows, output type 1 and output type 2 X Change heat to power ratio row to ratio of output type 2 to 1.
 Note that input capacity and efficiency are wrt output type 1.
 You might need to add a row for type of storage, with the options thermal or electrical (additional types could be added later, e.g. hydrogen).
 This may be necessary, but I'm not sure actually.

 SetExperimentParameters.m
-It should only be possible to set one way of initializing storages, not different ones for different energy carriers.
+X It should only be possible to set one way of initializing storages, not different ones for different energy carriers.
 Change the variables accordingly.

 LoadCaseData.m:
-Code for cleaning up of input files has to be adjusted -> just delete all the xlsx files in that folder, or put these in a new folder and just delete the contents each time, maybe that's easier.
+X Code for cleaning up of input files has to be adjusted -> just delete all the xlsx files in that folder, or put these in a new folder and just delete the contents each time, maybe that's easier.
-Create a loop to iterate through the demand types and create the necessary input files.
+X Create a loop to iterate through the demand types and create the necessary input files.
 The consider_cooling_demand, etc. variables may not be necessary anymore.
-Adjust the code for reading in the technology params from the case study file to reflect the modified structure of the installed technologies file
+X Adjust the code for reading in the technology params from the case study file to reflect the modified structure of the installed technologies file
+NOTE: By convention, each hub in the input files has to have all the demands listed, and the hubs should be ordered chronologically across the columns.

 LoadTechnologyData.m
-Note: By convention, electricity has to be called "Elec" in the input files, solar "Solar", and natural gas "Gas" Change the code for getting a unique list of the energy outputs Remove the variables at the bottom that require stating specific energy carriers/demands.
+NOTE: By convention, electricity has to be called "Elec" in the input files, solar "Solar", and natural gas "Gas" X Change the code for getting a unique list of the energy outputs X Remove the variables at the bottom that require stating specific energy carriers/demands.
-Adjust the code for reading in the technology params from the technology file to reflect the modified structure of the technologies file, also adjust this elsewhere in LoadTechnologyData.m.
+X Adjust the code for reading in the technology params from the technology file to reflect the modified structure of the technologies file, also adjust this elsewhere in LoadTechnologyData.m.

 SelectConstraints.m
-Remove the constraints for storage initialization for all energy carriers and reduce to a single set of constraints that apply to all storages.
+X Remove the constraints for storage initialization for all energy carriers and reduce to a single set of constraints that apply to all storages.
-Replace the constraints having to do with CHP with modified ones as appropriate
+X Replace the constraints having to do with CHP with modified ones as appropriate

 SelectSetsParamsAndVariables.m
-Replace energy output variables with a generic one.
+X Replace energy output variables with a generic one.
-Modify the code for selecting a form of storage representation.
+Modify the code for selecting a form of storage representation. -> still need to complete this for multi-hub case

 GenerateConversionTechnologyParams.m
 Adjust code for Linear_capital_costs param -> just print output type 1 instead of iterating through the different output types.